Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - No benefit from skilled workers
 - Can feel restrictive on employees

 This large retail store uses autocratic leadership management, which gives employees total control over decision making, which while it may have a positive impact on business performance due to the quick nature of decisions being implemented quickly.
-However, this can make employees feel they are not being listened to, decreasing worker satisfaction.
+However, this can make employees feel they are not being listened to.
+This decreasing worker satisfaction